cncf/glossary/content/en/_index.md

 ## License

-All code contributions are under the Apache 2.0 license and any documentation is distributed under CC BY 4.0.
+All code contributions are under the Apache 2.0 license.
+Documentation is distributed under CC BY 4.0.